 Temperature The temperature will likely continue to cool slightly after totality concludes and begin to rise shortly thereafter.
 However, the change may be subtle and could be masked by a shift in wind speed and direction.

-Animal and Human Behavior As the Sun emerges, so too will any birds and animals that, as totality approached, decided something odd was happening and started to get ready for bed.
+Animal and Human Behavior As the Sun emerges, so too will any insects, birds, and animals that, as totality approached, decided the day was ending and started to get ready for bed.
 Meanwhile, your eclipse-watching companions will be happily chatting among themselves, comparing images, and probably ignoring the returning solar disk.

 The Returning Sun Just as it took a while for the Moon to cover the Sun, it will take an equally long interval — more than an hour — for the Moon to move off the solar disk.
 (The time between third and fourth contact will seem much, much longer than between first and second contact!)
 But don’t lose track of time — you’ll want to witness the official end of the eclipse.